Version 4.4, 1 February 2023

 11.4.
 Even if we delay in enforcing these terms we can still enforce them later.

 11.5.
-The laws of England shall apply exclusively to these terms and all matters relating to use of the NHS App, and dispute shall be subject to the exclusive jurisdiction of the courts of England.
+The laws of England shall apply exclusively to these terms and all matters relating to use of your NHS account, and dispute shall be subject to the exclusive jurisdiction of the courts of England.

 - Version 3.2, 21 June 2021 - This minor update covers the updated service name for the NHS COVID Pass service, previously known as Share your COVID-19 status.
 It also covers the addition of the NHS COVID Pass service for use at event trials in England, for those who do not have high level identity verification access to the NHS App.